ILHAC Grant Programs

 State appropriated monies are made available through the Iowa Livestock Health Advisory Council to support research relating to livestock health.
 The Council establishes priorities for this research.
 Up to $25,000 is currently available each year to support each project.
 These funds support new and continuation (for a second year) research projects funded on the basis of proposals submitted by CVM faculty.

-Proposals will be reviewed and critiqued by a subcommittee of the CVM Research Advisory Committee in January 2013.
-These reviews and recommendations are then submitted to ILHAC for review by the advisory committee members at their winter meeting, which is planned for February 2013.
-Preliminary award information will be sent out to PI's in March 2013.
-Final awards are made by ILHAC in June 2013.
+Proposals will be reviewed and critiqued by a subcommittee of the CVM Research Advisory Committee in late January 2014 or early February 2014.
+These reviews and recommendations are then submitted to ILHAC for review by the advisory committee members at their winter meeting, which is scheduled for February 14, 2014.
+Preliminary award information will be sent out to PI's in March 2014.
+Final awards are made by ILHAC in June 2014.

 ILHAC and CVM Summer Scholar Research Program Joint Initiative